Twelve food safety mistakes of the holiday season

 Festive times for giving and sharing should not include sharing foodborne illness.
-These twelve common unsafe food handling practices occur when folks are celebrating and not paying attention to food safety.
+These 12 common unsafe food handling practices occur when folks are celebrating and not paying attention to food safety.

 Table of Contents